Polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-The second-harmonic Fourier sine coefficient of $P_{\rm z}$ is measured using the invariant mass method~\cite{Adam:2019srw} by calculating $Q = \mean{\cos\theta^*_{\rm p} \sin(2\varphi - 2\psitwo)}$ for all hyperon candidates as a function of the invariant mass and fitting it with the expression:
+where $\varphi$ is the azimuthal emission angle of the particle, and $\psitwoep$ is the reconstructed second harmonic event plane angle.
+The $R(\psitwoep)$ is the event plane resolution correction~\cite{Poskanzer:1998yz}.
+The $\pzstwo$ is estimated using the invariant mass method~\cite{Adam:2019srw} by calculating $Q = \mean{\cos\theta^*_{\rm p} \sin(2\varphi - 2\psitwoep)}$ for all hyperon candidates as a function of the invariant mass and fitting it with the expression: